s-b-repo/deadlocked/readme.md

 > do not use them unless you are fine with risking a ban.
 > they write to game memory.

+> [!CAUTION]
+> vacnet 3.0 seems to be better at detecting aimbot and wallhacks, so **do not** use aim lock,
+> and play with a low fov to avoid bans. use visuals sparingly.

 ## setup

 - add your user to the `input` group: `sudo usermod -aG input USERNAME` (replace USERNAME with your actual username)